fatemehpesaran310/lpoi/README.md

 python lpoi_llava_13b.py
 ```

-We used a **single GPU with 48GB memory** for training Idefics-2 and LLaVA-v1.5-7B models and a **two GPUs with 48GB memory** for training LLaVA-v1.5-13B model.
+We used a **single GPU with 48GB memory** for training Idefics-2 and LLaVA-v1.5-7B models and  **two GPUs with 48GB memory** for training LLaVA-v1.5-13B model.

 ## Generating